FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 	1. Select which position the integer should be from for that current location - **horisontal pull**
 	2. Select which chunk the integer should go to from that current location after the first selection has been made - **vertical push**

+What about the X-s?
+For the input the X-s can be any chunk or position index since both of the shuffles are configured with pulls.
+So you will just duplicate some data but you aren't interested in it anyway.
+But for the output we have one push operation.
+Which means you can overwrite useful data.
+In most cases the correct data will be written last.
+But in the case of vertical reordering you can lose data.
+Therefore X has to be some chunk index where we know that we don't care about the data in that particular position.

 Non-aligned data isn't that big of a problem once you calculate how many records does it take to reach an aligned record again.
-Then this number of records can be iterated over and different cases have been tested against in this [unit test](../tests/dma_crossbar_setup_test.cpp) But shuffling causes a lot more problems even on its own.
+Then this number of records can be iterated over and different cases have been tested against in this [unit test](../tests/dma_crossbar_setup_test.cpp).
+But shuffling causes a lot more problems even on its own.
 This is discussed in the next section.

 # The issues of modifying data with the crossbars